ReaganHSComputerScienceA-2018-19/Project1.3-Physics-Converter/README.md

 # Project1.3-Physics-Converter
-Students will create a Measurement Converter in Java.
+Students will create a Measurement Converter in Java.<br>

-This program converts from “American” units to ISO/Metric units (and vice-versa) of:
+This program converts from “American” units to ISO/Metric units (and vice-versa) of:<br>

 Velocity: Miles per hour -> Km/Hour (and vice-versa)
 Pressure: Pounds per square inch -> Pascals (and vice-versa)